joshuabootcamp/Project1josh/README.md

 - Run the playbook, and navigate to etc/ansible/ansible.cfg to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:_
-- Which file is the playbook? .YML Where do you copy it? /etc/ansible/files
+- Which file is the playbook?

+- .YML Where do you copy it? /etc/ansible/files

 - Which file do you update to make Ansible run the playbook on a specific machine?

+- How do I specify which machine to install the ELK server on

+- In the host files we asigned a vurtual machince to the elk stack  (note that it had to have 4gb of ram)
+- which excused with the install elk playbook

+- which to install Filebeat on?

+-ssh azadmin@jump ip

+-sudo docker start jankey_ham

+-sudo docker attach jankey_ham

+-ansible-playbook hamstyle.yml

-How do I specify which machine to install the ELK server on versus which to install Filebeat on? ssh azadmin@jump ip sudo docker start jankey_ham sudo docker attach jankey_ham ansible-playbook hamstyle.yml once its has install with correct configs you will be able to use filebeat and metricbeat though the kibana web page this let use the data from filebeat aned metricbeat
+-once its has install with correct configs

+-you will be able to use filebeat and metricbeat though the kibana web page this let use the data from filebeat aned metricbeat
-- _Which URL do you navigate to in order to check that the ELK server is running? http://elkip:5601/app/kibana
+Which URL do you navigate to in order to check that the ELK server is running? http://elkip:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._